pmd/pmd/pmd-visualforce/src/site/markdown/index.md

-# PMD JSP
+# PMD VF

-Contains the PMD implementation to support Java Server Pages.
+Contains the PMD implementation to support Salesforce VisualForce.

 For the available rules, see <a href="rules/index.html">rulesets index</a> page.